turpaultn/dcase20_task4/README.md

 |Prem Seetharaman       | Northwestern University   |

 ## Contact
-If you have any contact feel free to contact [Nicolas](mailto:nicolas.turpault@inria.fr) (and [Romain](mailto:romain.serizel@loria.fr) )
+If you have any problem feel free to contact [Nicolas](mailto:nicolas.turpault@inria.fr) (and [Romain](mailto:romain.serizel@loria.fr) )

 ## References